About » School Policies and Procedures

 Emergency Cards

 Every child must have a emergency card on file at school.
-It must have up to date phone numbers with people who can come and pick up your child if you are unavailable.
+It must have up to date phone numbers with people who can come to pick up your child if you are unavailable.
+This is especially important when it comes to who we can release your child to in the case of an emergency such as earthquake, etc. If you have a change of address, please submit a new proof of address (such as DWP or gas bill).
+Please call the office if you have any questions.

 Forgotten Items

-If your child forgot something at home (lunch money, homework, etc.) bring it to the office and we will have it delivered to the classroom.
-Never go directly to the classroom.
+If your child forgot something at home (a book, homework, etc.) bring it to the office and we will have it delivered to the classroom.
 Items will be delivered before recess.
 We do not disturb the classrooms during the first two hours of class.

 Lost and Found is located behind the Science Lab and is cleaned out monthly.
 Label your child’s items.

 Health Office